Tushar00728/The-Sparks-Foundation/README.md

 3. What will be predicted score if a student studies for 9.25 hrs/ day?

-## Task2: Prediction using Supervised ML
+## Task2: Prediction using Unsupervised ML
 1. From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 2. Dataset : https://bit.ly/3kXTdox